Our special Thank You to Alice L. Luckhardt and Sandra Henderson Thurlow.

 Added next door (on the left side) to the new St. Mary’s Episcopal Church was a special thatched structure which could be used for large church meetings, pageants and shows put

 on by different members of the congregation.

 St. Mary’s Episcopal Church grew and became a popular church in Stuart.
-Eventually they need a larger church.
+Eventually, they needed a larger church.
 At Hospital Avenue and 4th St. (later known as East Ocean Blvd) they built in 1949-1950 a new church.
-They figured the old church will be moved later next to the new church to be used for Sunday School and the 3rd Street lots would be offered for sale.
-This did not happen, instead it remain the church’s parish house for a few years.
-By June 1953 St. Mary’s Episcopal Church instead had constructed a new cloister room, three Sunday School rooms and a kitchen, connected to the main church by a breeze way.
+They figured the old church would be moved later next to the new church to be used for Sunday School and the 3rd Street lots would be offered for sale.
+This did not happen, instead it remained the church’s parish house for a few years.
+By June 1953 St. Mary’s Episcopal Church instead had constructed a new cloister room, three Sunday School rooms and a kitchen, connected to the main church by a breezeway.

 The 1895 church building, constructed over a hundred and twenty years ago, was made of good solid materials.
 Portions of the building are made of nearly indestructible Dade County pine.

 In June of 2019, Olga Hamilton and Robert W. Hamilton, Jr. purchased the historic building of the town’s first church.
 Their mission is to restore the steeple.
 Visit us on Facebook – The 1895 Church of StuArt.